comeadows/Poker/README.md

 # Poker
-A command-prompt 5-card draw poker game against a computer with some modified rules written in C++.
+A command-prompt 5card draw poker game against a computer with some modified rules written in C++ as a class project.